Chapter 9: Executing Strategy through Organizational Design

 Clan Control

-Instead of measuring results (as in outcome control) or dictating behaviour (as in behavioural control), is an informal type of control.
+Instead of measuring results (as in outcome control) or dictating behaviour (as in behavioural control), clan control is an informal type of control.
 Specifically, clan control relies on shared traditions, expectations, values, and norms to lead people to work toward the good of their organization (Figure 9.20 “Clan Controls”).
 Clan control is often used heavily in settings where creativity is vital, such as many high-tech businesses.
 In these companies, output is tough to dictate, and many rules are not appropriate.
 The creativity of a research scientist would be likely to be stifled, for example, if he or she were given a quota of patents that must be met each year (output control) or if a strict dress code were enforced (behavioural control).

 Figure 9-20: Clan Controls, image description available